• Free shipping on all orders

 Size: Medium

-The adorable Munchkin cat is notable for his short legs, which are the result of a genetic mutation that causes his limb bones to be smaller than usual.
+The adorable Munchkin cat is notable for their short legs, which are the result of a genetic mutation that causes their limb bones to be smaller than usual.
 Their gait is somewhat reminiscent of that of a ferret.
 However, despite their tiny paws, Munchkins are fast and playful cats, and while they may not be able to jump as high as other felines, their intelligence helps them find easier ways to get where they want to go.

 Their coat can be short or long and can come in many shades and patterns, including brindle and spotted.
 Moreover, tricolor specimens (with orange, black, and white markings) are common and are almost always females.